AnXingju/Exercises-on-Java/README.md

-# JavaExercise
+# Program on Java
- here are some my exercises code  for Java
+ My exercises and homework code for Java